RU-System-Software-and-Security/CovTesting/Correlation/README.md

 We have put all data we use to generate figure 4 and figure 8 in 'correlation.xlsx'.

-1. Download the dataset from google drive link: https://drive.google.com/drive/folders/1WXqnuBT0FISMyYuYGShbjGwOxK7nHdGK?usp=sharing and put them in the 'data' folder.
+1. Before the experiment, please be sure that the data is well prepared according to the tutorial in the main page of the repository.

 2. Calculate the correlation between NC, TKNC, TKNP, KMNC, NBC, SNAC and robustness criteria: